wyongqiing/tp/docs/DeveloperGuide.md

   * 3a1.
 HRelper shows an error message explaining valid employment type input format.
     Use case resumes at step 2.
 * 4a.
 No employees found with the specified employment type.
   * 4a1.
-HRelper shows an empty list.
+HRelper shows an empty list.</br>
     Use case ends.

-** Use case: View Employee Details by Name**
+**Use case: View Employee Details by Full Name or Surname**

 **MSS**

-1. HR requests to view detailed information of an employee.
-2. HRelper prompts for the employee's name.
-3. HR enters the employee's name.
+1. HR enters the employee's full name.
-4. HRelper displays the comprehensive profile of the specified employee.
+2. HRelper displays the comprehensive profile of the specified employee.</br>
    Use case ends.

 Extensions
-* 3a.
+* 1a.
 The given name does not match any employee in the system.
-  * 3a1.
-HRelper shows an error message.
+  * 1a1.
+HRelper shows an error message.</br>
     Use case resumes at step 2.
-* 3b.
+* 1b.
 Multiple employees share the same name.
-  * 3b1.
-HRelper displays a list of all matching employees and asks HR to select one.
+  * 1b1.
+HRelper displays a list of all matching employees.</br>
-  * 3b2.
-HR selects the intended employee.
-  * 3b3.
-HRelper displays the comprehensive profile of the selected employee.
     Use case ends.
-* 4a.
+* 2a.
 The employee profile has incomplete information.
-  * 4a1.
-HRelper displays the available information with indicators for missing fields.
+  * 2a1.
+HRelper displays the available information with indicators for missing fields.</br>
     Use case ends.

 **Use case: Add/Edit Note to Employee Profile by Index**